enjoysoftware/cute-light-text-previewer/README.md

 * Qt5 GUI
 * Qt5 Dev Tools(Linguist)
 * Qt5 Network
-* QDDarkStyleSheet (Usually, they are cloned as submodules.)
+* QDarkStyleSheet (Usually, they are cloned as submodules.)
 #### Linux

 Clone the source code.
 I also need a dark style, so add the recursive option.